codsen/codsen/packages/email-all-chars-within-ascii/readme.md

 I'm going to use this library to validate my email templates, as a part of final QA.
 In theory, all email templates should be [HTML encoded](https://github.com/codsen/detergent) and have no characters outside the basic ASCII range (or invisible control characters like ETX).
 In practice, all depends on the server, what encoding it is using to deploy emails: 7bit, 8bit, quoted-printable or base64, also, does the back-end validate and encode the unacceptable characters for you.
 However, I'm going to prepare for the worst and deliver all my templates ready for ANY encoding, conforming to 7bit spec: no characters beyond first 126 decimal point.

 PS.
 I'm saying 126, not 127 because 127 is "invisible" DEL character which is not acceptable in templates.

+Check out [CLI](https://github.com/codsen/email-all-chars-within-ascii-cli/) version which you can install globally and use in your terminal.

 **[⬆ &nbsp;back to top](#)**